syncfusion-content/blazor-docs/blazor/scheduler/webassembly-performance.md

 }
 ```

-### Notes

-* **PreventRender** method accepts boolean argument that accepts true or false to disable or enable rendering respectively.
+> * **PreventRender** method accepts boolean argument that accepts true or false to disable or enable rendering respectively.
-* **PreventRender** method can be used only after Scheduler component completed initial rendering.
+> * **PreventRender** method can be used only after Scheduler component completed initial rendering.
 Calling this method during initial rendering will not have any effect.

 ## Avoid unnecessary component renders after Scheduler events